When I was younger, I used to live in a rental property with my family, and this was a time I won’t forget.

 Like, I don’t even think you should use a painting service since they usually cost a lot of money.
 Feel free to use cheaper paints.

 Although cheap paints do get a bad reputation, especially considering their lifespan, they are perfectly fine to be used on walls for a few years.

-5. Experiment with The Paint
+5. Experiment with the Paint

 You should have fun painting, so I think you should do what you think is fun.
 Maybe this will be painting an excellent design on the wall or painting the entire room hot pink.

 6. Talk to Your Landlord Before Moving Out

-Some landlords will require you to bring the paint back to the original shade while others will ask you to use a neutral color.
+Some landlords will require you to bring the paint back to the original shade, while others will ask you to use a neutral color.

 7. Give Yourself Time

-On the same subject as number 6, make sure you give yourself time to paint the property before you leave!
+On the same subject as number 6, make sure you give yourself time to paint the property before you leave.

-I see it too many times where tenants are rushing within the last week of their lease to paint and move out at the same time.
+I have seen too many times where tenants are rushing within the last week of their lease to paint and move out at the same time.
 This just creates a lot of unnecessary stress that is not needed.

-It is a general rule that if you don’t give yourself time, problems will happen!
+It is a general rule that if you don’t give yourself time, problems will happen.

-Best Paint for A Rental Property
+Best Paint for a Rental Property

-If you are also considering painting the exteriors of your rented building (like siding, railings, deck, etc.) make sure to choose the specially formulated exterior paint that can resist harsh weather conditions.
+If you are also considering painting the exteriors of your rented building (like siding, railings, deck, etc.), make sure to choose the specially formulated exterior paint that can resist harsh weather conditions.

-Remember a neutral theme not only refers to the light paint colors but also to tiles, hardwood floors, cabinets, carpeting, and light fixtures.
+Remember, a neutral theme not only refers to the light paint colors but also to tiles, hardwood floors, cabinets, carpeting, and light fixtures.

 One of the greatest advantages of picking an evergreen neutral theme in your rental home is it will save you from updating the colors constantly.

-Is Removable Wallpaper Good for Renters?
+Is Removable Wallpaper Good for Renters (Instead of Paint)?

-You may also change some hardware on the bathroom and kitchen cabinets (using the pre-existing holes).
+You may also change some hardware on the bathroom and kitchen cabinets (using pre-existing holes).
 This can help you make your apartment more appealing and personal.

-In many places its compulsory for them to get the painting done every 3-4 years.
+In many places, it’s compulsory for them to get the painting done every 3-4 years.

 If it’s the responsibility of your landlord, they may have their own pre-selected painters or contractors to do the job.